-ARGA Funds c/o Atlantic Shareholder Services, LLC Three Canal Plaza, Ground Floor Portland, ME 04101 receipt by the Funds' transfer agent.
-The share price used to fill the sell order is the next price calculated by a Fund after the Funds' transfer agent receives and accepts the order in good order at its office, not at the P.O.
+ARGA Funds c/o Atlantic Shareholder Services, LLC Three Canal Plaza, Ground Floor Portland, ME 04101

+The Fund does not consider the U.S. Postal Service or other independent delivery services to be its agents.
+Therefore, deposit in the mail or with such services of sell orders does not constitute receipt by the Fund's transfer agent.
+The share price used to fill the sell order is the next price calculated by the Fund after the Fund's transfer agent receives and accepts the order in good order at its office, not at the P.O.
 Box provided for regular mail delivery.